-Working full time with blog on the side is pretty common for a lot of us.
-For some the blog is a side hustle, for others it’s a hobby but either way, our blog isn’t our main employment or our main source of income, if any income at all.
+Working full time with a blog on the side is pretty common for a lot of us.
+For some the blog is a side hustle, for others, it’s a hobby but either way, our blog isn’t our main employment or our main source of income, if any income at all.

 Could I do it?
 How much work would it take?
 How much money would I earn?
 Would it be worth the risk?
 Would I actually enjoy it?
 Could I actually hold myself accountable to be my own Boss?